Department of Justice is now the Department of Communities and Justice. Find out more >

 The police report might include statements about fault, whether anyone was charged with an offence, a summary of the accident, and sometimes it can include drawings of the scene.

-For information about how to get the police report, see Identify the other party.
+For more information about how to get the police report, see Identifying the other party.